PROF. CHIN LENG LIM

 Books include:

-• The Cambridge Companion to International Arbitration, with a Foreword by Lord Neuberger (Cambridge, 2021), ed.;
+• The Cambridge Companion to International Arbitration, with a Foreword by Lord Neuberger (Cambridge University Press, 2021), ed.

-• Alternative Visions of the International Law on Foreign Investment (Cambridge, 2016), ed.;
+• Alternative Visions of the International Law on Foreign Investment (Cambridge University Press, 2016), ed.

 • International Economic Law after the Global Crisis, with Mercurio eds.
-(Cambridge, 2015);
+(Cambridge University Press, 2015)

-• The Trans-Pacific Partnership (Cambridge, 2012) with Elms and Low eds.; and the early work, written while a degree candidate,
+• The Trans-Pacific Partnership (Cambridge University Press, 2012) with Elms and Low eds.; and the early work, written while a degree candidate,

-• The Paradox of Consensualism in International Law, with a Foreword by Martti Koskenniemi (Kluwer, 1998), with Elias.
+• The Paradox of Consensualism in International Law, with a Foreword by Martti Koskenniemi, Developments in International Law, Vol. 31 (Brill Publishers, 1998), with Elias

-The following is a selection only of contemporary published papers, some as book chapters:
+The following is a selection only of some published papers including as book chapters:

-• “Developments in International Investment Law and Policy in Asia”, 2019 Yearbook of International Investment Law and Policy (Oxford, 2021), 323
+• “Developments in International Investment Law and Policy in Asia”, 2019 Yearbook of International Investment Law and Policy (Oxford University Press, 2021), 323

 • “Taming Leviathan as Merchant”, (2020) 19 World Trade Review 402, with Matsushita

-• “Reaching for Utopia, Geneva as Inspiration for Investment Disputes?”, in Lewis et al (eds.), A Post-WTO International Legal Order: Utopian, Dystopian and Other Scenarios (Cham, Switzerland: Springer, 2020), 167
+• “Reaching for Utopia, Geneva as Inspiration for Investment Disputes?”, in Lewis et al (eds.), A Post-WTO International Legal Order: Utopian, Dystopian and Other Scenarios (Springer Switzerland, 2020), 167

-• “The Strange Vitality of Custom in the International Protection of Property and Contracts”, Curtis Bradley (ed.), Custom’s Future (Cambridge, 2016);
+• “The Strange Vitality of Custom in the International Protection of Property and Contracts”, Curtis Bradley (ed.), Custom’s Future (Cambridge University Press, 2016)

-• “The Conventional Morality of Trade”, in Chios Carmody et al (eds.), Global Justice and International Economic Law (Cambridge, 2012);
+• “The Conventional Morality of Trade”, in Carmody et al (eds.), Global Justice and International Economic Law (Cambridge University Press, 2012)

 • “Withdrawing from Custom and the Paradox of Consensualism in International Law”, (2010), 21 Duke Jo Comp & Int’l L 143